SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/debug.md

 \* SuperOffice Inbox and SuperOffice mobile app - Pocket CRM use NetServer service to send emails.

-## How do I find location of Web/NetServer log file without kicking out SuperOffice users from the session?
+## How do I find the location of Web/NetServer log file without kicking out SuperOffice users from the session?

 If you know that the debugging has been enabled and you just want to find a location of the file without making all users log out from the session, you can do it directly in config file.
 Find a *.config* file of the component you are debugging and in the `<Diagnostics>` section `<add key="LogFolder" value="C:\Log">` will store the path to the log file.

 ## How do I enabling debugging directly in the config files?

-You can set the same logging parameters directly in the Web.config in `<Diagnostics>` section.
+You can set the same logging parameters directly in the *web.config* in `<Diagnostics>` section.

 More about Netserver Diagnostics below.